speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

 - **Technologies:**
    - Python with pre-trained transformer models (e.g., BERT, OpenAI).
 - **Deployment considerations:**
    - Depending on implementation.
-If only calling API of managed services then we can run as Serverless function.
+If we only call the API of managed services then we can run as a Serverless function.
    - If managing our own models, then containers (ECS or Kubernetes)
 - **Scheduling considerations:**
    - Event driven